Special Property Tax Requisition

 - Grant funding

-Grants are leveraged for a portion of project costs by successful application to Foundations and Granting agencies, including internal provincial grant competitions, municipal and federal grant competitions, and private granting agencies like the Real Estate Foundation of B.C.
+Grants are leveraged for a portion of project costs by successful application to external funders, including but not limited to: internal provincial grant competitions, municipal and federal grant competitions, and private granting agencies such as the Real Estate Foundation of B.C.

-Each agency of SSIWPA has it’s own internal process for allocation of funds to SSIWPA projects, and has differing sources of the funding that may be used for specific types of projects.
-Some sources are tax-based (property, or provincial income taxes), while others are available because of special projects or policies about environmental and climate action, for example the Gas Tax funds allocated by CRD to some of the SSIWPA-coordinated projects.
+Each agency of SSIWPA has its own internal process for allocation of funds to SSIWPA projects, and has differing sources of the funding that may be used for specific types of projects.
+Some sources are tax-based (property, or provincial income taxes), while others are available because of special projects or policies about environmental and climate action, for example the Gas Tax funds allocated by the Capital Regional District to some of the SSIWPA-coordinated projects.

 Member agencies of SSIWPA also provide significant staff time in-kind in service to SSIWPA projects and SSIWPA coordination functions.